 At the centre of the project are young peers aged between 16 and 27.
 Active in youth-led organisations in thirteen European countries, they form the project’s European network and shape it on many levels and in different capacities.
 Together, the peers develop workshops on politics, media and democratic participation, and implement the workshops in schools and other educational settings in their countries.

 Each year, about 150 peers and 12,500 students from 13 countries participate in the network.

-As part of the annual European Summer School, 20 experienced trainers become qualified to facilitate trainings for trainers.
+At the annual European Summer School, 20 peers learn to facilitate trainings for trainers.

-During biannual meetings, 20 peer coordinators become qualified and are supported in implementing the project at local levels.
+During biannual meetings, 20 peers are trained to implement the project at local levels.

 Each year, 6-8 young fellows develop new educational formats on democracy & media.

 Currently, there are two digital and in-person workshops available for students and young people aged 14 and older.
 The formats are based on the approach of Peer Education, which aims to strengthen participation and self-determination.
 The peers act as role models and mediators at eye level with young people in and out of classrooms.

 EU-Crash-Course: this format provides participants with basic knowledge on the EU and Europe.
 The course addresses current debates and questions, as well as provides reasons as to why the EU is important for young people – and vice versa.
 The course can take place digitally or in person.